f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

 One of the disadvantages of BASIC Authentication is that credentials are sent with each and every request.
 This can result in a much greater attack surface being exposed unnecessarily.
-As a result **Token Based Authentication (TBA)** is preferred in many cases.
+As a result, **Token Based Authentication (TBA)** is preferred in many cases.
 TBA only sends the credentials once, on the first request.
 The system then responds with a unique token for that session and the consumer then uses that token for all subsequent requests.
 BIG-IP and iWorkflow support token-based authentication that drops down to the underlying authentication subsystems available in TMOS.
-As a result the system can be configured to support external authentication providers (Active Directory, RADIUS, TACACS, etc) and those authentication methods can flow through to the REST API.
+As a result, the system can be configured to support external authentication providers (Active Directory, RADIUS, TACACS, etc) and those authentication methods can flow through to the REST API.
 In this task we will demonstrate TBA using the local